ysm-dev/cpdown/README.md

 cpdown offers several configuration options:

+- **Use Defuddle**: Use Defuddle to clean up the markdown output
 - **Use Mozilla Readability**: Parse webpage content using Readability for cleaner markdown output
+- **Wrap in Triple Backticks**: Wrap the copied content in triple backticks for better readability
 - **Show Success Toast**: Display a notification when content is successfully copied
 - **Show Raycast Confetti**: Celebrate successful copying with a confetti animation (for Raycast users)